 - Lips that have lost definition through the aging process can be re-defined.

 - Lips can be made fuller and shape can be corrected.

 Absolutely.
 All the permanent makeup pigments are made of natural minerals that are specifically selected for their safe, non-toxic and hypo allergenic properties.
 They are trusted by permanent makeup technicians and cosmetic surgeons throughout the world.

 IS THE PROCEDURE SAFE?

 Yes, the procedure is done under strict sterilization rules.
-All procedures are applied with high quality, sterile single use needles and needle covers and I follow strict sanitation and sterilization guidelines as required by the Center for Disease Control & Prevention and OSHA regulations.
+All procedures are applied with high quality, sterile single-use needles and needle covers, and I follow strict sanitation and sterilization guidelines as required by the Center for Disease Control & Prevention as well as OSHA regulations.
 Sterilization and hygiene is of the utmost importance before, during and after the treatment.
 Reactions to permanent cosmetics are extremely rare.